 Horses have not been exposed to our style of learning things.
 Their rules of engagement are completely different from humans.
 If a colt gets fresh with a filly and nips her, does she go running to Mommy?
 Usually not.
 She settles it right then and there or she ends up lower on the pecking order of the herd.

 How is the pecking order in a herd determined?
 Simply put, through leadership.
 However, many confuse the word leadership with dominance.
 They are not related at all, but often dominant bullies become the “leader” through strength and assertion.
 Depending on the strength of the following crowd, this dominant leader will last a long time (weak followers) or will quickly be relieved from the leadership position (strong followers challenge the position).
 The dynamic between the individuals in the herd is tense, uneasy, and quick to change with tension being common.

 A good leader empowers those around them to do more than the followers think they can do.
-The good leader is clear in describing the end goal of a project (or a life or a relationship).
-The good leader is also willing to help those around them to not only be on board with the goal, but is willing to help them learn the skills necessary to play their part in achieving that goal.
+A good leader is clear in describing the end goal of a project (or a life or a relationship).
+A good leader is also willing to help those around them to not only be on board with the goal but is willing to help them learn the skills necessary to play their part in achieving that goal.
 The goal is usually in the best interest of everyone involved and the leader gains something only when those around him also gain.

 A bad leader dominates those around them and demands from them things they may be incapable of achieving.
 Rather than support them, they denigrate them through physical or mental means.
-While the bad leader may have a clear goal, it is usually self serving and doesn’t inspire those around him.
+While the bad leader may have a clear goal, the goal is usually self-serving and doesn’t inspire those around him.
 Basically, he’s in it for himself and doesn’t care about those helping him.